Sales Tax Holidays: Politically Expedient but Poor Tax Policy 2016

 Sales taxes are a type of consumption tax, or a tax on spending on goods and services purchased by the end user.
 The principle underlying the use of sales taxes to fund government is that individuals should pay taxes in proportion to the benefit they receive from government spending; this idea is known as the benefit principle.
 Personal consumption is considered an appropriate proxy for the amount of government services consumed by an individual.

-Sales taxes in the United States are consumption taxes, but they largely exempt certain transactions such as higher education, housing, and health care.
+Sales taxes in the United States are consumption taxes, but they largely exempt certain transactions. such as higher education, housing, and health care.
 A properly structured sales tax, however, would tax all consumption by end users including services that are currently excluded.

-Broadening the sales tax base while lowering the sales tax rate will mitigate both volatility in revenue collections and the economic harm caused by a high tax rate.
+Broadening the sales tax base while lowering the sales tax rate would mitigate both volatility in revenue collections and the economic harm caused by a high tax rate.
 A high tax rate increases distortions in the market and can inhibit growth by making a state less attractive for individuals and businesses.

 Another important feature of good sales taxes is that they tax consumption once and only once.
 Business inputs, or business-to-business purchases that are used to create other products or services, should be excluded from the sales tax base.
 Otherwise, final products will be taxed multiple times: once (or more) during production and again when purchased by the end user.
 In practice, this multiple taxation unfortunately occurs in many states.